Film & TV Sets

 C-130 interior set from the movie "Epoch".

 Another set from "Epoch".
 For this scene, we built what would be the entrance portal into an alien spaceship.
-The entrance was supposed to be hundreds of feet in the air, so the scene was shot in front of a blue screen, so computer graphics could be added later of clouds and military aircraft flying by.
+As the entrance was supposed to be hundreds of feet in the air, the scene was shot in front of a blue screen so CGI clouds and military aircraft flying by could be added later in post production.